linroger/FinanceCompendium/VIII. Portfolio Management/FINM Markets Foundation/Value-at-Risk.md

 ### Technical Point

-We get the closed-form solution for $\CVaR$ from an well-known result about the **truncated normal** distribution.
+We get the closed-form solution for $\CVaR$ from a well-known result about the **truncated normal** distribution.
 That is to say, the conditional expectation of a normal distribution.

 * Consider a standard normal, $\zscore$
 * Let $\pdfz$ denote the **pdf** of the standard normal.